acorg/slurm-pipeline/README.md

 In summary, a simulated step doesn't do anything because its work was already done on a previous run, but a skipped step pretends it's not there at all (normally by copying its input to its output unchanged).
-The skipped step *never* does any work, whereas the simulated step has *already* done its work.
+The skipped step *never* does any real work, whereas the simulated step has *already* done its work.

 ## Specification file directives